schwa/MastodonAgain/README.md

 # MastodonAgain

-I did a bad thing.
+~~I did a bad thing.~~

+A SwiftUI macOS only(-ish - also somewhat useful on iPad) Swift Concurrency based Mastodon Client.

 ## Requirements